yodrew/yodrew.github.io/_pages/design.md

 ~/~

 Now, let's learn to make our prison cells into escape vehicles.
-The next chapter, design, gives detailed instructions and plans for your very own darkroom.
+The next four "make" chapters give detailed instructions and plans for your very own darkroom.

 ![plan: hygienic house / conic](/img/plan/image/conic.png)